Chemicals Pricing Data Subscription

 Plans Starting at $299 USD /year

-Price Dynamics.
-The Propylene Glycol price in United States decreased during November 2018 to 1,500 USD per metric ton, which represents a considerable decline of 7% compared to the previous month’s value.
-On a year-over-year basis, Propylene Glycol prices in United States increased significantly by 16%.
-Meanwhile, in Germany, the average price of Propylene Glycol amounted to 1,550 USD per metric ton, from 1,510 USD per metric ton one year earlier.
-On a month-over-month basis, the Propylene Glycol price in Germany is 0.6% lower than the price one month before.
+Propylene Glycol Price Outlook.
+The price of Propylene Glycol (United States) decreased during November 2019 to 1,080 USD per metric ton, which represents a considerable decline of 14% compared to the previous month’s value.
+On a year-over-year basis, the prices of Propylene Glycol (United States) decreased significantly by 28%.
+Meanwhile, the average price of Propylene Glycol (China) amounted to 1,000 USD per metric ton, from 1,350 USD per metric ton one year earlier.
+On a month-over-month basis, the price of Propylene Glycol (China) is 3% lower than the price one month before.

-The price of Propylene Glycol in China declined throughout November 2018, reaching 1,350 USD per metric ton.
-The price in China is 4% lower than the average price in the previous month and 2% higher than the average price one year before.
-In contrast, Propylene Glycol prices in Singapore decreased modestly during November 2018, reaching 1,520 USD per metric ton, which means a decline of 4% from the previous month’s price and a rise of 7% from the previous year’s price.
+The price of Propylene Glycol (Southeast Asia) declined throughout November 2019, reaching 1,120 USD per metric ton.
+The price is 6% lower than the average price in the previous month and 26% lower than the average price one year before.
+In contrast, the prices of Propylene Glycol (Europe) were flat during November 2019, and were decline when compared to the average price in the preceding yeara decline of 21% from the previous year’s price.

 About Propylene Glycol.
 Propylene Glycol (a.k.a.
-Propane-1,2-diol) is a clear, colorless, non-corrosive but strongly hygroscopic difunctional alcohol in such a way that it must be protected from exposure to the atmosphere.
-Unique among the glycols, propylene glycol has low toxicity to humans.
-The largest application of Propylene Glycol is in the production of polyester resins, although it also has a wide application in the food, pharmaceutical, and comestic industries.
+Propane-1,2-diol) is a clear, colorless, non-corrosive, but strongly hygroscopic difunctional alcohol in such a way that it must be protected from exposure to the atmosphere.
+Unique among the glycols, Propylene Glycol has low toxicity to humans.
+The largest application of Propylene Glycol is in the production of polyester resins, although it also has a wide application in the food, pharmaceutical, and cosmetic industries.
 Propylene Glycol also has great solvent properties for several polar organic materials, such as phenols, alcohols, dyes, natural products, and even some resins.
 Moreover, due to its property of reducing the water freezing point, PG has been used as an option for aircraft deicing and anti-icing fluids.
-This commodity was first manufactured in 1859 by the hydrolysis of propylene glycol diacetate but it wasn’t until 1931 that it was first commercialized and used as a substitute for glycerol in pharmaceuticals.
+This commodity was first manufactured in 1859 by the hydrolysis of propylene glycol diacetate However, it was only in 1931 that it was first commercialized and used as a substitute for glycerol in pharmaceuticals.

-The main industrial process for manufacturing propylene glycol involves the direct hydrolysis of propylene oxide with water.
-This results in the simultaneous production of propylene glycol, dipropylene glycol, and tripropylene glycol, which are then separated through distillation.
+The main industrial process for manufacturing PG involves the direct hydrolysis of propylene oxide with water.
+This results in the simultaneous production of Propylene Glycol, dipropylene glycol, and tripropylene glycol, which are then separated through distillation.
 This separation consists of the water-glycol mixture being dehydrated in successive columns, followed by vacuum distillations to obtain these three glycols in high-purity form.
 The remaining mixture of higher glycols is a process residue and has limited commercial use.
 The process generates minimal waste and the resulting glycols are environmentally friendly, as they are readily biodegradable and have low toxicity.

-Another remarkable chemical route to produce propylene glycol is the hydrogenolysis of glycerol.
-This process can be applied to produce both industrial and USP propylene glycol grades.
-In resume, it consists of glycerol transforming into acetol and then the conversion of acetol into propylene glycol.
+Another remarkable chemical route to produce Propylene Glycol is the hydrogenolysis of glycerol.
+This process can be applied to produce both industrial and USP PG grades.
+In resume, it consists of glycerol transforming into acetol and then the conversion of acetol into Propylene Glycol.
 These two reactions are carried out in the presence of a metallic catalyst.

 • Propylene oxide + water (direct hydrolysis, coproduced with dipropylene glycol and tripropylene glycol),